- Asking Questions

 etc. You don't need to clone these immediately, but the build tool will

-automatically clone and sync them (more later).
+automatically clone and sync them (more on this later).

 See this chapter for detailed software requirements.